whilefalse/Yeast/README.markdown

     yeast create <project_path>

-For those who factual correctness
+For those who require factual correctness
 ---
 It has come to my attention that yeast is not a primary ingredient in cake (See https://github.com/whilefalse/Yeast/pull/1 and https://github.com/whilefalse/Yeast/pull/2)